What is the EDE CORE Bootcamp?

 - Day 4 – 7:15 am – 5 pm – Visual Exams and rewrites.
 Participants will be scheduled in 3 time slots with a preference for earlier time slots given to those traveling.

 Participants will be partnered up at a scanning station.
 Each participant will have an allotted time to scan the model while their partner observes.
 The allotted time will start at 8 mins for the first station and will decrease as the bootcamp progresses.
 Participants will be notified when to switch with their partner and when to move to the next station.
 Partners will be changed throughout the bootcamp.
 There may be solo participants depending on overall participant numbers.

 - Written Exam to assess knowledge base.
-The Written Exam is conducted on a computer with a pass score of 85%.
+The Written Exam is completed online.
+It is 80 multiple-choice questions with a pass score of 85%.

 - Practical Exam to assess image generation skills.
 The Practical Exam is conducted on a live model with a pass score of 100%.
 The examiner uses a detailed checklist of the essential skills required of all IP candidates.
 An IP candidate’s training should be sufficient to allow them to pass the Practical exam without any hesitation in performing skills and without any prompting from the examiner.

 - Visual Exam to assess image interpretation skills and the ability to integrate POCUS findings into clinical care.
 The Visual Exam is conducted on a computer with a pass score of 85% and is 3-4 hours long.
 These exams take place with a CPoCUS instructor using an interactive video presentation.
 Candidates are shown images and video clips and are asked to interpret images and incorporate findings into case scenarios.

 A valid CPoCUS account with up-to-date membership dues is required for the written and visual exams.
 This is a different login than the EDE precourse login.